 Depart Midday

-A final farewell from FSC staff as the students depart at midday.
+A final farewell from Field Studies Council staff as the students depart at midday.

 Please note: to ensure safe and quality learning experienced for students, the timetable may alter depending on weather conditions and local factors at Centres.